SalavessaMota/AirCinelMVC/README.md

 ## Description

 **AirCinelMVC** is a web application for managing a fictitious airline.
-Developed with **ASP.NET MVC (.NET 5)**, it allows administrators to manage flights, airplanes, airports, and tickets, while also enabling customers to purchase and manage their tickets.
+Developed with **ASP.NET Core MVC (.NET 5)**, it allows administrators to manage flights, airplanes, airports, and tickets, while also enabling customers to purchase and manage their tickets.
 This project was developed for the **CET Programming course at CINEL**.

 ## Features